 - Injury where the shot was given and blood vessel injury have happened with this drug.
 These include pain, bruising, and bleeding.
 Sometimes, these have led to the need for a blood transfusion or surgery.
 Talk with the doctor.

-- A higher chance of stroke or severe and sometimes deadly heart problems have been noted with the use of drugs like this drug in men.
+- A higher chance of stroke or severe and sometimes deadly heart problems have been noted with the use of drugs like this drug in males.
 The chance is low, but get medical help right away if you have chest pain or pressure, weakness on 1 side of the body, trouble speaking or thinking, change in balance, drooping on 1 side of the face, or change in eyesight.

 Products used in females: